 Rooibos (pronounced ROY-boss) is a small South African shrub with needle-shaped leaves.
 Originally, the Khoisan Tribe in the region harvested the leaves and prepared rooibos as a tea, similar to the way it's produced today.
 There are two types of rooibos: green rooibos is not oxidized, while the more popular red rooibos does undergo oxidation.

-Because of its sweet, mellow flavor, rooibos is perfect for blending with other flavors such as fruit, caramel, vanilla and chocolate.
-Some of our most popular rooibos blends include Carrot Cake Rooibos, Caribbean Colada, and Blueberries & Cream.
+Because of its sweet, mellow flavor, rooibos is perfect for blending with other flavors, such as fruit, caramel, vanilla and chocolate.
+Some of our most popular rooibos blends include Citrus Burst Rooibos, Red Bush Chai, and Blueberries & Cream.

 Honeybush tea is a close relative of rooibos, also native to South Africa.
 This tea yields a woodsy-sweet flavor similar rooibos, but with more sweet overtones.
-Our Chocolate Cake Honeybush and Tropical Island Honeybush are popular choices for those with a sweet tooth!
+Our Chocolate Cake Honeybush and Peach Apricot Honeybush are popular choices for those with a sweet tooth!

 Rooibos has taken the world by storm in recent years.
 With smooth, full-bodied flavor similar to a black tea, it's a very approachable beverage.
 On top of that, rooibos contains high levels of antioxidants and other beneficial nutrients like iron, potassium, calcium, copper and zinc.
 Magnesium in rooibos may help relieve insomnia and headaches, and antioxidants are well known for potentially helping prevent cancer.

 Rooibos is naturally caffeine free, and never gets bitter.
 In fact, the longer you steep rooibos, the sweeter the infusion becomes.
 Considering its delicious flavor and health benefits, there really isn't anything not to like about rooibos.
 Try one of our rooibos blends, and we're sure you'll see what all the buzz is about!